statds/ids-s22/notes/docs/svm.md

 ```
 >>> In this case the fit method will still take in argument vectors X and y, but now y will be expected to have floating point values instead of integer values.

+## Misclassification

+SVM allows for misclassifcation.
+This means that it is acceptable to have some vectors fall inside the margin and on the wrong side of the decision boundary.
+This is done so the model can do a better job at classifying most vectors in the testing set.

+Slack Variable: Tells us if a test observation is misclassified and where the observation is relative to the decision boundary and the margin.
+If the value is 0, it means the point is correctly classified.
+If the slack variable is greater than zero and less than one, then the point is on the wrong side of the margin.
+Lastly if the variable is greater than 1, then the point is on the wrong side of the hyperplane.

 ## For Additional Info

 Visit: